projectara/greybus-spec/source/module_info.rst

 Manifest Header
 ^^^^^^^^^^^^^^^

-The Manifest Header is present at the beginning of the Module Manifest and defines its size in bytes and the version of the Greybus protocol with which the Manifest complies.
+The Manifest Header is present at the beginning of the Manifest and defines its size in bytes and the version of the Greybus protocol with which the Manifest complies.